sreelakshmithilakan/FedMobile-App-Usage-and-Customer-Interaction-Analysis/README.md

 # 📊 FedMobile Banking App Analytics
 ### SQL Behavioral Analytics & Power BI Insights

 ## 📊 Project Overview

-This project analyzes **user engagement, transactional behavior, and perception indicators** for a simulated digital banking application using **SQL and Power BI**.
+This project simulates a **product analytics engagement for a digital banking application**, analyzing user engagement, transactional behavior, and perception indicators using **SQL and Power BI**.

-The objective is to demonstrate how behavioral data can be transformed into **actionable insights** through structured SQL analysis and business intelligence visualization.
+The objective is to answer real product and business questions: *which features drive revenue, where users drop off, and how perception relates to actual behavior* — the kind of analysis a data analyst would perform for a fintech product team.

+> 💡 As proprietary banking transaction data is not publicly available, a structured synthetic dataset was designed to simulate realistic user behavior patterns — enabling rigorous SQL analytics and BI reporting on a privacy-safe foundation.
+This approach mirrors standard practice in fintech analytics where live customer data cannot be used outside production environments.

 **Analytics Workflow**

-Synthetic Data Generation → Relational Data Model → Analytical SQL Queries → Behavioral Analysis → Business Intelligence Dashboard
+Business Problem Definition → Data Modeling → Behavioral Analysis → BI Dashboard → Strategic Recommendations

-The analysis explores how users interact with the app, which features drive revenue, and how user perception relates to actual engagement patterns.

 ---
 # 🎯 Project Objectives

 This project aims to answer key product and business questions: